P-Panayotov/InputValidation/README.md

 * Bool

 ## What is InputValidation
-InputValidation is a very light Swift library to help developers validate their user input.
-Library works with all value types used by developers to collect user input.
-The goal is to perform any validation on any value type.
-For example you can perform regex match on `Int` `Float` `Double` `Bool` and `String`, or to convert them to the value type you may require.
+InputValidation is a very light weight library written in Swift, and aimed to help developers with the boring task of validating some user input.
+My goal was to make this as generic as possible without complicating it, and at the same time to be able to perform any validation on any value type.
+For example you can evaluate regex match on `Int` `Float` `Double` `Bool` and `String`, or to convert InputValues from one type to another.

-## Get value type from the user input
+## Value type from the user input

 ``` swift